-1. PROPOSAL DEVELOPMENT ☐ CSU/UC Articulation (if applicable): Does this course align with one offered at a CSU or UC? ☐ C-ID Alignment (if applicable): Does this course align with a C-ID descriptor? ☐ CTE Need (if applicable): Does this course prepare students for a workforce need? ☐ Has there been appropriate advisory committee review?
-2. Proposal Justification [asccc] Discuss the following with discipline and department and seek approval from department chair: ☐ Mission: Appropriate to the mission of the college. □ Need: Fulfills a need, such as course for a degree, certificate, or transfer.
-Outcomes: Designed to effectively meet the defined objectives and outcomes. ☐ Resources: Adequate resources exist at the college to offer the course. ☐ Compliance: Complies with Title V regulations and accreditation standards.

-3. PREPARATION FOR PROPOSAL ☐ Course Number: Contact District Education Services at curriculum@rccd.edu to obtain a Course Number (i.e. ENG 99). ☐ Honors Course: If this course is destined to be offered as an Honors course, consult the Honors Committee representative Tucker.Amidon@rcc.edu.
+1. Pr 1.
+Proposal Development CSU/UC Articulation (if applicable): Does this course align with one offered at a CSU or UC?
+TE Need (if applicable): Does this course prepare students for a workforce need? ☐ Has there been appropriate advisory committee review?
+2. J u STIFICATION FOR PROPOSAL [ASCCC CURRICULUM GUIDE LINK] D iscuss the following with discipline and department and seek approval from department chair: Mission: Appropriate to the mission of the college.
+REPARATION FOR PROPOSAL Course Number: Contact District Education Services at curriculum@rccd.edu to obtain a Course Number (i.e. ENG 99).
+Honors Course: If this course is destined to be offered as an Honors course, consult the Honors Committee representative Tucker.Amidon@rcc.edu.
 Distance Ed: If this course is destined to be delivered as Distance Education, seek input from your college Distance Education committee.
-4. CREATE NEW COURSE PROPOSAL ☐ Click here to log in to your Curricunet META account. [video] ☐ Create a New Course proposal. [video] 5.
-New Course Proposal Checklist Cover Tab: Title, Description [asccc] [editor] [video] ☐ Short Title: Enter a shortened version of the Course Title (less than 20 characters). ☐ Course Description: Enter a paragraph that begins with a descriptive fragment; for example: "An introduction to the principles of life sciences."
-Do not begin with "This course is" or "In this course." ☐ Short Description: Enter a 1-2 sentence version of the Course Description that begins with a descriptive fragment.
-Cover Tab: Rationale [asccc] ☐ Rationale: List the reasons for creating the new course. ☐ Recommended TOPS Code: Choose the most appropriate entry from the drop-down. ☐ Campus: Select the campus(es) where the course will be offered. ☐ Proposal Information: Choose the following year and fall semester (unless advised otherwise). ☐ This Course is Recommended As: Select the appropriate course and credit type. ☐ State Transfer Type: Select the potential transfer type(s). ☐ How Will This Course Relate To Other Courses Now Being Offered?: Briefly explain the course's impact on existing course and program offerings. ☐ Budget Impact: List budget impact, if any. ☐ Cross-Listed Discipline: Select additional disciplines that might deliver the course, if applicable.
-Co-Contributor Tab [editor] [video] ☐ Select additional Curriculat users that you wish to have access to your draft proposal, if any
+4 C REATE NEW COURSE PROPOSAL Click here to log in to your CurrlQūnet META account. [video] Create a New Course proposal. [video] EW COURSE PROPOSAL CHECKLIST over Tab: Title, Description [asccc] [editor] [video] Short Title: Enter a shortened version of the Course Title (less than 20 characters).
+Course Description: Enter a paragraph that begins with a descriptive fragment; for example: "An introduction to the principles of life sciences."
+Do not begin with "This course is" or "In this course." - 3 Short Description: Enter a 1-2 sentence version of the Course Description that begins with a descriptive fragment.
+Grading Methods: Select one or more grading methods.
+C Cover Tab: Rationale [asccc] Rationale: List the reasons for creating the new course.
+Recommended TOPS Code: Choose the most appropriate entry from the drop-down.
+Campus: Select the campus(es) where the course will be offered.
+E Proposal Information: Choose the following year and fall semester (unless advised otherwise).
+A series and a series and the series are the series and the series are the series and the series are the series and the series and the series are the series and the series , , , , , , , , , , , , , , , , , , , on existing course and program offerings. to-Contributor Tab [editor] [video] 1.
+Select additional curriounat were that you wish to have access to your draft proposal, if any L Select additional currlQūnet users that you wish to have access to your draft proposal, if any.